 Guilty – this, I did say.

-It might not be twins, but it is still very tiring, very painful for her, and it could be very painful for you if you tell your partner:
+It might not be twins, but it is still very tiring, excruciating for her, and it could be harrowing for you if you tell your partner:

 Childbirth is a very stressful time, don’t make it worse by saying the wrong thing!

-You have the tools available to help you survive childbirth, your next task is to survive being a new Dad!
+You have the tools available to help you survive childbirth, and your next task is to survive being a new dad!